 1-The effect of the dielectrophoretic force on Myelin Basic Protein (MBP) was determined in white matter, grey matter and cerebrospinal fluid (CSF) by use of Clausius-Mossoti (CM) equation as shown in Figure 1, Figure 2.
-Since the MBP, has a molecular weight of 18.5 kDa, a radius of 1.525 nm and an adhesion force of 0.05 mN/m between MBP and the nerve cell, the dielectrophoretic force at some frequencies and under long term exposure conditions, pulls off the MBP from the nerve cell (Canbay, 2010) (Canbay, 2014).
-The Figure 1 has been calculated by CM equation, taking into account the dispersive properties of all constitutive relations of human brain.
+Since the MBP, has a molecular weight of 18.5 kDa, a radius of 1.525 nm and an adhesion force of 0.05 mN/m between MBP and the nerve cell, the dielectrophoretic force at some frequencies and under long term exposure conditions, pulls the MBP off from the nerve cell (Canbay, 2010) (Canbay, 2014).
+The data in Figure 1 has been calculated by CM equation, by taking into account the dispersive properties of all constitutive relations of human brain.
 In this case, the results become parallel to possible experimental results.
-If the event is viewed in terms of MBP and dielectrophoretic force, this graph explains many things.
-The extra low frequency electromagnetic fields (ELF) are very important in terms of creating ground to MS disease.
-As seen from this graph, in the eras that absence of the artificial electromagnetic field sources, MS disease had and had to be (look Schumann resonance frequencies, history of MS disease).
+When the phenomena is viewed in the terms of relation between MBP and dielectrophoretic force, this graph explains many things.
+The extra low frequency-electromagnetic fields (ELF) create significant effects which lead to MS disease.
+As seen on the graph, even when there is no artificial electromagnetic field source, dielectrophoretic force appears due to natural electromagnetic field of the planet, thus, MS disease also appears (check Schumann resonance frequencies and history of MS disease).
 Today, living things live under the influence of both natural and artificial electromagnetic fields.
-Some of the important artificial electromagnetic fields sources are the electrical power distribution systems (50-60 Hz), MRI scanners (63 MHz, 125 MHz ...), base stations, mobile phones and others.
-As seen in Figure 1, the MRI scanners working in 1.5 Tesla (63 MHz) can cause the protein leakage into the CSF.
-However, for the brain MRI scanners working in 3 Tesla (125 MHz) does not seem a problem in terms of MS disease.
+Some of the important artificial electromagnetic field sources are the electrical power distribution systems (50-60 Hz), MRI scanners (63 MHz, 125 MHz ..), base stations, mobile phones and others.